-There are several potential causes to chronic pelvic pain.
+There are several potential causes of chronic pelvic pain.
 When you come meet with one of our practitioners, we will do a thorough physical exam and perform tests as necessary to help determine if there’s an underlying condition or psychological factors that might be causing your chronic pain.

-Chronic pelvic inflammatory disease Infections, most often sexually transmitted, can lead to scarring of your pelvic organs.
+- Chronic pelvic inflammatory disease Infections, most often sexually transmitted, can lead to scarring of your pelvic organs.

-If you’ve had a surgical procedure removing your uterus, ovaries and fallopian tubes, a small portion of your ovaries left inside could have resulted in cysts.
+- Ovarian remnant: If you’ve had a surgical procedure removing your uterus, ovaries and fallopian tubes, a small portion of your ovaries left inside could have resulted in cysts.

-These benign growths in your uterus can cause pressure in your lower abdomen.
+- Fibroids: These benign growths in your uterus can cause pressure in your lower abdomen.

-Symptoms linked to IBS, such as bloating, constipation or diarrhea, can be a source of pelvic pain.
+- Irritable bowel syndrome: Symptoms linked to IBS, such as bloating, constipation or diarrhea, can be a source of pelvic pain.

-Emotional pain can often accentuate physical pain.
+- Psychological factors: Emotional pain can often accentuate physical pain.
 Factors like depression, chronic stress or a history of sexual or physical abuse can increase the likelihood that you’ll suffer from chronic pelvic pain.

-Your practitioner has the tools to help diagnose what is causing your condition, including:
+- Your practitioner has the tools to help diagnose what is causing your condition, including: